pdobsan/oama/README.md

 ## Configuration

 `oama` has a simple configuration system.
-The minimum information you need to provide are `client_id` and `client_secret` and select the method of storing the oauth credentials.

 When you run `oama` at the first time it will create the initial config file what you need to edit.
 This YAML file is commented explaining your options, just follow the instructions there.

+First select the method of storing the OAuth credentials.
+Then configure the services you are going to use.
+There are two kinds of services the *builtin* ones which `oama` already knows and the *user configured* ones.
+The current *builtin* services are `google` and `microsoft`.

+For a *builtin* service the minimum information you need to provide are `client_id` and `client_secret`.
+For *user configured* service there are a few more required config options.
+See the initially created config file for more details.

+You can see all the configurable options in the `services:` section of the output of the `oama printenv` command.

 ### Authorization for Corporate/Organizational/Institutional accounts